puppetlabs/puppetserver/documentation/gems.markdown

 > arguments for the `puppetserver gem` command via the `JAVA_ARGS_CLI`
 > environment variable, either temporarily on the command line or persistently
 > by adding it to the sysconfig/default file.
 The `JAVA_ARGS_CLI` environment
-> variable also controls the arguments used when running the `puppetserver gem`
+> variable also controls the arguments used when running the `puppetserver ruby`
 > and `puppetserver irb` [subcommands](./subcommands.markdown).
 See the
 > [Server 2.7.1 release notes](https://docs.puppet.com/puppetserver/2.7.1/release_notes.html)
 > for details.